 Bank Garnishment Certain funds held in your bank account may be exempt from garnishment under Florida and federal law.
 Those exemptions include social security, retirement income, and VA benefits in some situations.
 Please contact our office to see if you qualify for a Claim of Exemption from garnishment.

 A deficiency judgment is a judgment for the difference between what is owed on the foreclosure judgment and the fair market value of your foreclosed property at the time of the sale.
-If your bank did not give up the right to sue for a deficiency (waive the right to seek a deficiency), then you may have recently been served with a deficiency lawsuit or a Motion for Deficiency Judgment in your original foreclosure case.
-Bankruptcy can wipe out your deficiency judgment, leaving you free of the debt, and you may have a defense to the deficiency action related to your residential property.
+If your bank did not give up the right to sue for a deficiency (waive the right to seek a deficiency), then you may recently been served with a deficiency lawsuit or a Motion for Deficiency Judgment in your original foreclosure case.
+Bankruptcy can wipe out your deficiency judgment, leaving you free of the debt.

 The old law in Florida allowed five years to file an action for a deficiency.
 The new Florida law allows one (1) year.
 The new law may help you if you have received a Motion for Deficiency.
 If your foreclosure sale was held before July, 23, the statute allows an action for deficiency to be filed within 5 years from the filing of the certificate of title or by July, 2014, whichever is earlier.
 This means, the statute of limitations may have already run, and you may have a defense to deficiency action.

 Statistics released by federal agencies show that most debt settlement programs DO NOT WORK.
 Why?
 This is because a "one-size fits all" approach does not work with debt settlement.
 You may be a better candidate for bankruptcy, and not debt settlement.